How Long Do Stick and Poke Tattoos Last?

 For thousands of years, different cultures across the globe used tattoos.
 They were often included in ceremonies and rituals to mark events such as births and deaths.
 Any occasion could become a reason to decorate the body with ink.
 Sometimes this was even for therapeutic purposes.

 Although this way of tattooing often results in very abstract designs, it can be adapted to different styles.
 Random patterns are easier for the artist to create than life-like pictures.
-Smooth lines, which can be easily done by machine, are harder to do with the stick and poke method.
+Smooth lines, which can be easily done by machines, are harder to do with the stick and poke method.

 Text can be tricky, though not impossible; it may not look as finished as it would if done by machine.
 The result may appear more rustic, which, depending on personal preferences, may actually be a more appealing look.